jkerai1/WindowsHardeningScripts/README.md

 Some of this would be better done with GPO/Intune but if not applicable can use powershell script (e.g. LSA Protection)

 Could even be deployed from Live Response (MDE) if unsigned powershell scripts are allowed as post compromise remediation

+Pull Requests Welcome